bcorporal/social-network-api/README.md

   ## Description
   Back-end API social network web application where users can share their thoughts, react to friends thoughts and create a friend lists that uses a NoSQL database.
 Uses Express.js for routes, Mongodb and Mongoose to power this app.
+MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.